alx-sch/miniRT/README.md

 The cross product is similar to the dot product, but instead of returning a scalar, it *returns another vector*.
 This new vector will be *perpendicular* to both the original vectors.
 This becomes very handy when setting up the *camera coordinate system*.
 This is further explained further down in this README, about *camera orientation vectors*.

-Shortly explained, finding the cross product makes sure that **no matter the camera orientation vector, right and up will always be relative to the orientation**.
+To give a short introduction, finding the cross product makes sure that **no matter the camera orientation vector, right and up will always be relative to the orientation**.

 It's maybe intuitive to think that right (x) would always mean (1,0,0) and up (y) would always mean (0,1,0).
 However this is only true if z is (0,0,1).
 If the camera orientation vector is facing diagonally upwards (1,1,1) -- these calculations would be wrong.
 That's why we need the cross product, to correctly determine what is left, right, up and down -- and that it stays perpendicular to wherever the camera is facing.